-Fonterra bosses address $605m loss
+Fonterra announces closure of Kāpiti plant, 70 jobs on the line

 • FMA asks to see Fonterra's books

-Fonterra chief executive Miles Hurrell said that 2019 was incredibly tough for the co-op but it was also the year Fonterra made decisions to set it up for the future.
+Hurrell said that 2019 was incredibly tough for the co-op but it was also the year Fonterra made decisions to set it up for the future.

 The company has announced widespread plans to clean house and turn the business around.